CTO Kieran Harty discusses the power of Tintri Analytics with two service provider partners.

-Recently CTO Kieran Harty (KH) spoke to two Tintri partners who utilize Tintri Analytics both internally and for their customers.
+Recently CTO Kieran Harty (KH) spoke to Jason and Mark who utilize Tintri Analytics both internally and for their customers.
 Read on to see what they had to say.

 MC: Tintri is so simple to use.
 It gives us and our customers the performance we need for our virtual machines (VM).
 Tintri has enabled a further differentiator for us when it comes to our IaaS (Infrastructure-as-a-Service) offerings.
 Unlike some service providers, we don’t feel the need to offer tiered storage performance options at multiple price points for our hosted customers.
 We have the confidence that Tintri will deliver the performance every VM wants and needs with no management overhead.
 To date, this has worked extremely well and all of our customers get the full benefits of Tintri’s outstanding performance.

 It’s also extremely helpful with planning.
 We dive in at least once a month and are able to see how the entire VMstore is growing but can also narrow it down to specific customers.
 I particularly appreciate the applications feature where we can group VMs together and see how they behave.
 I get that information in a few minutes and then we can see how an individual customer’s storage is growing and start planning for additional VMs.
 That is quite powerful.